apache/incubator-taverna-site/content/introduction/taverna-in-use/annotation.md

 <a name="annotation-of-genomes"></a>
 ##Annotation of genomes##
-A collaboration between [Tom Oinn][12] from the myGrid team and Anders Lanzen, Svenn Helge Grindhaug and Pal Puntervoll from the [University of Bergen][13], Norway, has produced an interactive genome annotation pipeline.
+A collaboration between Tom Oinn from the myGrid team and Anders Lanzen, Svenn Helge Grindhaug and Pal Puntervoll from the [University of Bergen][13], Norway, has produced an interactive genome annotation pipeline.